tristanic/isolde/isolde/docs/source/commands/isolde_restrain.rst

 * *compressionLimit* (**ignored unless strainedOnly is true**): ratio of current distance to target distance below which restraints will be released.
+* *groupName*: restraint group to which the command will be applied.

 isolde adjust distances
 =======================